permitio/permit-prisma/README.md

 - ReBAC extends basic role-based permissions with **instance-level** assignments
 - The relationship between resources (folder is parent of file) is used to propagate permissions
 - Role derivations (e.g., folder owner → file owner) create permission inheritance
-- When `enableAutoSync` is enabled, relationships established in your data model are automatically synced to Permit.io
+- When `enableResourceSync` is enabled, relationships established in your data model are automatically synced to Permit.io
 - `enableDataFiltering` ensures queries like `findMany()` only return resources the user has permission to access

 The key advantage of ReBAC is that it maps naturally to real-world ownership and access patterns.
 Users can have different roles on different instances of the same resource type, and permissions flow naturally through relationships.

 For a complete implementation with detailed tests, refer to `examples/rebac/rebac-folder-file.ts`.